 Duke Ellington - "Single Petal of a Rose" from The Queen’s Suite (1958)

 "A New World A-Comin'" (1945; arr.
 Scott Dunn world premiere)

-Lyris Quartet; Althea Waites, Christopher Taylor, piano; Allison Bjorkendal, harp; Mr. Dunn, conductor
+Lyris Quartet; Althea Waites, TBA, piano; Allison Bjorkendal, harp; Mr. Dunn, conductor

 Lyris Quartet will play the original version of Lyric, the late 96-year old George Walker’s most often performed work.
 This haunting music by the first Black composer to receive a Pulitzer Prize will be surrounded by composers who joined his quest for recognition and success.
 Florence Price (1887-1953) has received extensive favorable ink in The New Yorker and the New York Times.
 Pianist Althea Waites prepared a performing edition to record the Price Piano Sonata in 1993.
 She will join the Lyris Quartet and a harpist in William Grant Still’s Ennanga.
 On her championship of Still’s music, Ann Arbor News hailed her as “a pianist who is blessed with a profound musicality."
 Waites will perform Ellington’s exquisite tone poem “Single Petal of a Rose’ inspired by his meeting Queen Elizabeth in 1958.
 A new version of Ellington’s one-movement piano concerto New World A-Comin’ will close the program featuring pianist Christopher Taylor conducted and arranged by Scott Dunn.